CrisCLo/CrisCLo/README.md

-Hoping to explore different fields of Computer Science to discoverinterests.
+Hoping to explore different fields of Computer Science to discover interests.

 Currently working with the Unity Game Engine and C# to develop small games as personal projects.